 Occupational therapy students complete their preparation for professional service by spending the required equivalent of 12 weeks full-time in two significantly different clinical settings.
 The normal progression is for the student to complete two concurrent 3-month internships occurring in May or June and then in August or September.
 Students are required to select one internship primarily oriented towards treatment of adult physical dysfunction.
 Fieldwork must be completed on at least a half-time basis and must be concluded within one year of completion of OT coursework.

-Site assignment is carried out by a lottery early in the fall of the junior year.
+Site assignment is carried out by a lottery.
 Students may choose from sites located throughout the United Sates that have returned reservation forms indicating slots available for UF OT students.
 Sites that are eligible to take students must ensure that therapy is supervised by a certified and/or licensed occupational therapist and that education of students is pragmatically or philosophically supported by the administration of the facility.
 Students are reminded that the Fieldwork Policies regarding student contact with fieldwork sites, explained during orientation, are in effect.
 Students are responsible for arranging their own transportation, housing and financing for their fieldwork experiences.
 Special arrangements are available through some facilities, as noted in fieldwork files, but these arrangements are subject to change.
 Fieldwork may take place outside the US for the second internship rotation, but must be supervised by a graduate of a WFOT approved OT program with a minimum of one year of clinical experience.